 A typical workflow progression for a user story follows:

-- A user story is moved to Resolved when the team has completed all its associated tasks and unit tests for the story pass
+- A user story gets moved to Resolved when the team has completed all its associated tasks and unit tests for the story pass.

-- A user story is moved to the Closed state when the product owner agrees that the story has been implemented according to the Acceptance Criteria and acceptance tests pass.
+- A user story gets moved to the Closed state when the product owner agrees that the story has been implemented according to the Acceptance Criteria and acceptance tests pass.

 Map user stories to features

 When you manage a suite of products or user experiences, you might want to view the scope and progress of work across the product portfolio.
 You can view the scope and progress of work by defining features and mapping user stories to features.